Lepa (ship)

-Lepa, also known as lipa or lepa-lepa, are indigenous ships of the Sama-Bajau people in the Philippines and Malaysia.
+Lepa, also known as lipa or lepa-lepa, are indigenous ships of the Sama-Bajau people in the Philippines, Malaysia, and Indonesia.
 They were traditionally used as houseboats by the seagoing Sama Dilaut.
 Since most Sama have abandoned exclusive sea-living, modern lepa are instead used as fishing boats and cargo vessels.

 Lepa are medium-sized boats, usually averaging at 30 to 50 ft in length, and around 5 to 7 ft in width; with the hull averaging at 5 ft in height.
 Lepa is also known as pidlas, among land-dwelling Sama.
-Very large lepa are known as kumpit.
-They can reach lengths of 50 to 120 ft and are most often used as trade ships.
+Very large lepa are known as sapit or kumpit.
+They can reach lengths of 50 to 120 ft and are most often used as trade ships and also for deep sea fishing.
 Family lepa usually tow smaller daughter ships, like the buggoh or the birau.
 Lepa can also be used as a generic term for "boat" in the various Sama-Bajau groups; the vinta, for example, is also known as lepa-lepa.
 Lepa nowadays are increasingly being replaced by motor-powered outrigger canoes, the pambot ("pump boat").

+Etymology

+The name "Lepa" originated from the word of Sama-Bajau that lived in Timbun Mata Island, Semporna which is Paleh Tinampah (the name of second generations of lepa created after bogo-basal).
+The name later on was shortened to lepa which became the standard name for all the houseboats created in the coastal area of Semporna before it spreads to the area around Sulu Archipelago.